+How to explain reciprocity?
 Reciprocity is a social norm that encourages individuals to repay good deeds with good deeds.
-Reciprocity is the practice of exchanging items with others to obtain a mutual advantage – if someone does something for you, you feel compelled to repay the favor.
+Reciprocity is the practice of exchanging items with others to obtain a mutual exchange – if someone does something for you, you feel compelled to repay the favor.

 Reciprocity is a form of social influence we covered in a dedicated article.

 Reciprocity can be achieved through an assortment of interactions, including positive actions like providing information, assistance, or favors; material goods such as food and money; or affection.

 The rules of reciprocity govern all these forms of reciprocity.
 In addition, reciprocal behavior exists in a variety of conditions, ranging from reciprocating kindness to reciprocating aggression.